 Where to Stay in Cumberland BC

-Cumberland Guest House – featuring 4 comfortable self-contained suites, guests have access to an extensive outdoor area with a BBQ, bike storage and even a bike wash station.
-The 2 largest units include well-stocked kitchens and en-suite laundry.
+Cumberland Guest House features 4 comfortable, self-contained suites where guests have access to an extensive outdoor area with a BBQ, bike storage and even a bike wash station.
+The 2 largest units include well-stocked kitchens and en suite laundry.

-The Riding Fool Hostel – A beautifully restored heritage hostel, the Riding Fool offers rooms with wifi and shared bathroom, as well as bike storage and an on-site bike shop.
+The Riding Fool Hostel is a beautifully restored heritage hostel offering rooms with wifi and shared bathroom, as well as bike storage and an on-site bike shop.
 Staff can provide maps and recommendations for hiking and biking in the area.

 Where to Eat – Cumberland Restaurants